DJustConnect/samples/README.md

 Otherwise we expect you to compare the farmIDs in the request with the farmIDs for which you have data for in the resource and return those that are present in both lists.

 If the resource URL from the request doesn’t match a resource in your system, then return an empty array.
 When the all flag is set to false and the farmID list is empty you should just return an empty list.

+### Event Types

+Besides API endpoints DJustConnect also supports push events or event types as we call them.
+These are notifications that your API can send to the consumers.

+To do this you will need to configure your event types during your API registration in the DJustConnect portal.
+You will then receive [Azure event grid](https://docs.microsoft.com/en-us/azure/event-grid/) topic credentials which you can use to connect and send the event types to.

+In the PushNotificationController you can see an example of how to make the connection and send the event.
+We have the topic credentials as parameters in the call there for testing purposes but those should come from your configuration.

+Note that the event message that is send to the topic needs the following metadata to work correctly:
+* Id (unique identifier)
+* Data (the event or data)
+* EventTime (time the event is generated)
+* EventType (the resource id for this event.
+This id can be found in the DJustConnect portal in the event type details)
+* Subject (the farm identifier for to whom the data belongs like a kbo number)
+* Dataversion (version of the data that is send)

 ### Other Sources
 The sample code contains a list of sources, specific to .net core 2.2 and Azure App Service, on how to configure the features described above.